090988ansarikashif/hello-world/possible-search-engines.md

 and also from there: https://github.com/sebsauvage/rss-bridge (generate rss-feeds for different sites)

+Also this list of publicly available APIs may be of use: https://github.com/toddmotto/public-apis

 ### General

 | site-url | api-doc (if available) | comments |